-“Cars 3” will be the studio’s next sequel, followed by “The Incredibles 2,” which has been a highly anticipated sequel that fans have been awaiting for quite some time.
+“Cars 3” will be the studio’s next sequel, followed by “The Incredibles 2,” which has been a highly anticipated sequel that fans have been waiting for quite some time.
 Finally, “Toy Story 4” will bring our favorite toys back to the big screen.
 Is it necessary to bring Toy Story back for a fourth installment?
 Probably not, but I’m not going to doubt Pixar’s ability to make audiences love it, especially given how widely loved the third “Toy Story” was.

 Statements made about Pixar by the studio’s own President, Ed Catmull, have also come under fire.
-In his 2014 book, Catmull mentioned if Pixar were to only make sequels, the studio would “whither and die.”
+In his 2014 book, Catmull mentioned if Pixar were to only make sequels, the studio would “wither and die.”

 That can obviously be taken negatively, given Pixar’s many sequels on the slate.
-But that is short sighted.
+But that is short-sighted.
 Catmull’s point is Pixar cannot exclusively make sequels and still succeed.
 If the slate of upcoming sequels do flop and it looks like Pixar is in trouble, it is unlikely they will follow them up with “Finding Nemo 3” or “Wall-E 2.”
 They’d more likely give us more originals – like the upcoming “Coco.”

 In an interview with The Hollywood Reporter, Catmull shot down the idea that Disney pressures the studio into making more sequels.

 “Some people don’t believe this,” Catmull said.
 “They don’t give us any pressure and they don’t pick any of the films.”